-Paris, ‘the city of lights,’ is every tourist’s dream destination in Europe.
+Paris, ‘the city of lights,’ is one of every tourist’s dream destinations.
 Also known as the city of love, the French capital has been attracting visitors worldwide.

 When you think about Paris, you might imagine the Eiffel Tower, dazzling nightlife, and busy streets.
 But there’s more to this romantic city than that.
 From its magnificent historical monuments to its distinctive culture, art, and cuisine, Paris is a destination like none other.

 If you’re planning to visit Paris for the first time, you might feel a little bit lost about where to stay in Paris.
 The city has many amazing areas, each with different characteristics.
 In this post I collected the best arrondissements to stay in Paris that are perfect for both first timers and seasoned Parisian tourists as well.